 This small guest cottage was completely renovated.
 New windows were added to take advantage of the wonderful creek views.
 The interior was reworked to create an open living space, and areas of the ceiling were expanding into the attic space to create volume and allow for recessed lighting.

-This project involved the gutting and rebuilding of an 1840’s Hudson Valley farmhouse.
-A new kitchen/living space addition on the rear of the farmhouse overlooks a new pond with native plant landscape.
+An airy addition to the back of the original 1840's eyebrow Colonial farmhouse is both seamlessly integrated and decidedly not intended to mirror the older structure's small rooms.
+A new eat-in kitchen and sitting room feature walls of windows overlooking a panoramic pond and native plant landscape.
 The reorganization of the historic farmhouse and new addition very efficiently includes 3 bedrooms, 2 ½ baths, and 3 primary living spaces in less than 2000 square feet.